-with_system_modifications (system_modifications: tc_python.abstract_base.SystemModifications) Updates the system of this calculator with the supplied system modification (containing new phase parameters and system functions).
+Updates the system of this calculator with the supplied system modification (containing new phase parameters and system functions).

-Note: This is only possible if the system has been read from unencrypted (i.e. user) databases loaded as a \star . tdb-file.
+Note: This is only possible if the system has been read from unencrypted (i.e. user) databases loaded as a .tdb-file.

-Parameters system_modifications - The system modification to be performed with_temperature_profile (temperature_profile: tc_python.utils.TemperatureProfile) Sets the temperature profile to use with this calculation.
+Parameters system_modifications - The system modification to be performed with_temperature_profile(temperature_profile: TemperatureProfile)

-Returns This PrecipitationNonThermalCalculation object
+This PrecipitationNonThermalCalculation object